earthstar-project/earthstar/docs/specification.md

 They can now proceed to sync each of their common workspaces, one at a time.

+### Eavesdropping

 An eavesdropper observing this exchange will know both pieces of entropy, and can confirm that the peers have or don't have workspaces that the eavesdropper already knows about, but can't un-hash the exchanged values to get the workspace addresses they don't already know.

-### A flaw

-Once the peers start trading actual workspace data, an eavesdropper can observe the workspace addresses in plaintext in the exchanged documents.
+But once the peers start trading actual workspace data, an eavesdropper can observe the workspace addresses in plaintext in the exchanged documents.

-TODO: peers may need to talk to each other over an encrypted and authenticated connection such as [secret-handshake](https://www.npmjs.com/package/secret-handshake).
+Peers SHOULD talk to each other over an encrypted connection such as HTTPS or [secret-handshake](https://www.npmjs.com/package/secret-handshake).

 ## Sync Queries

+(This feature is not implemented yet.)

 During a sync, apps SHOULD be able to specify which documents they're willing to share, and which they're interested in getting.